Altinn/altinn-studio-docs/content/authorization/modules/pdp/_index.md

 ---
-title: Policy Decision Point
+title: Access Control (PDP)
-linktitle: PDP
+linktitle: Access Control (PDP)
 description: The Policy Decision Point is responsible to evaluate if users and systems is authorized to perform the requested operation on a resource.
 tags: [architecture, security, authorization, xacml]
-weight: 1
+weight: 2
 ---

 The Policy Decision Point is implemented in the [access control component](../../../../authorization/architecture/accesscontrol/) that is deployed to Altinn Platform.